LiquidGalaxyLAB/LiquidGalaxySimpleCMS/README.md

 ### Second

-Download the project locally.
+Downloaded the project locally.
 Afterwards, open the project using Android Studio.
 Then, connect a device or emulator and click on the run button.
 For instructions on how to do this, [check out the Android Developers official guide](https://developer.android.com/training/basics/firstapp/running-app)